-Nowadays, aspirin is often given to patients immediately after a heart attack to prevent recurrence or cardiac tissue death.
+It is often given to patients immediately after a heart attack to prevent further clot formation and cardiac tissue death.

 Contents of this article:

 Here are some key points about aspirin.
-More detail and supporting information is in the main article.
+More detail is in the main article.

-- Aspirin is a derivative of salicylate, which can be found in such plants as willow trees and myrtle
+- It comes from salicylate, which can be found in plants such as willow trees and myrtle.

-- Aspirin was the first non-steroidal anti-inflammatory drug to be discovered
+- Aspirin was the first non-steroidal anti-inflammatory drug (NSAID) to be discovered.

-- Aspirin interacts with a number of other drugs, including warfarin and methotrexate
+- It interacts with a number of other drugs, including warfarin and methotrexate.

 What is aspirin?